EPW80/Data-Processor/README.md

 3. **Run the Application:**
    python3 code_processor.py

-Copy code
-Make sure you have a Python interpreter installed and an `input.txt` file in the project directory containing the Python code you wish to analyze.
+- Make sure you have a Python interpreter installed and an `input.txt` file in the project directory containing the Python code you wish to analyze.\*

 ## Features